 Toggle on "Increase touch sensitivity."

-What to consider when shopping for touchscreen gloves
+Factors to consider when choosing touchscreen gloves

-Conductive threads are key for touchscreen gloves, as they "mimic human touch so you can use your phone without exposing your fingers," said travel expert Jackson Groves.
+Conductive Threads: Conductive threads are key for touchscreen gloves, as they "mimic human touch so you can use your phone without exposing your fingers," said travel expert Jackson Groves.
 They are usually made of silver or copper as these types of threads will transmit electrical impulses from the skin to touchscreens the best.

-Groves recommends opting for gloves made from spandex or fleece blends as they "offer stretch and snugness for dexterity," while Young says water-resistant options like polyester or nylon are ideal if you will be spending a lot of time in the snow or working up a sweat.
+Material: Groves recommends opting for gloves made from spandex or fleece blends as they "offer stretch and snugness for dexterity," while Young says water-resistant options like polyester or nylon are ideal if you will be spending a lot of time in the snow or working up a sweat.

-While thicker gloves tend to keep your hands warmer, "for better touch accuracy, opt for thinner gloves," said Lisa Ockinga, chief product officer at Ling app.
+Thickness: While thicker gloves tend to keep your hands warmer, "for better touch accuracy, opt for thinner gloves," said Lisa Ockinga, chief product officer at Ling app.
 "Thicker doesn't always mean better performance," agreed Groves.
 "You want warmth plus touch sensitivity.
 [Anything] too bulky may compromise precision.
 It's about balance."
 Spandex or fleece blends offer stretch and snugness for optimal dexterity.

 Warren Young, Backcountry gearhead